OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 Now that you have successfully started your OpenNebula service, head over to the :ref:`Node Installation <node_installation>` chapter in order to add hypervisors to your cloud.

+.. note:: To change oneadmin password, follow the next steps:

+    .. prompt:: bash # auto

+        #oneuser passwd 0 <PASSWORD>
+        #echo 'oneadmin:PASSWORD' > /var/lib/one/.one/one_auth

+    Test that everything works using `oneuser show`.

 .. |image0| image:: /images/debian-opennebula.png